petkaantonov/bluebird/API.md

 #####`Promise.promisify(Function nodeFunction [, dynamic receiver])` -> `Function`

 Returns a function that will wrap the given `nodeFunction`.
 Instead of taking a callback, the returned function will return a promise whose fate is decided by the callback behavior of the given node function.
 The node function should conform to node.js convention of accepting a callback as last argument and calling that callback with error as the first argument and success value on the second argument.

+If the `nodeFunction` calls its callback with multiple success values, the fulfillment value will be an array of them.

 If you pass a `receiver`, the `nodeFunction` will be called as a method on the `receiver`.